 The beaver is a large aquatic rodent (25 to 75 pounds in weight) with a flat, scaly tail and webbed hind feet.
-Beaver eat aquatic plants and the bark, leaves, and twigs of many trees and shrubs.
+Beavers eat aquatic plants and the bark, leaves, and twigs of many trees and shrubs.
 They will live nearly anywhere that has enough food and a permanent water supply, including lakes, rivers, creeks, ponds, or springs.
-Beaver commonly build dams to flood areas, so they can get to food, and hide from predators.
+Beavers commonly build dams to flood areas so they can get to food and hide from predators.

-The beaver was once an important and valuable resource in Mississippi and the Southeast because of demand for its pelt.
-However, with falling pelt prices, a higher human population, and more forestry, most people now regard the beaver as a nuisance instead of a valuable furbearer.
+The beaver was once an important and valuable resource in Mississippi and the Southeast because of demand for its pelt; however, with falling pelt prices, a higher human population, and more forestry, most people now regard beavers as a nuisance instead of a valuable furbearer.

 Flooding caused by beaver dams can damage timber, agricultural crops, homes and other structures, roadways, and ornamental or garden plants.
 In fact, the U.S. Department of Agriculture estimates that beavers annually cause about $100 million in damage to public and private property in the Southeast.

-Timber—Using their large, continuously growing teeth, beaver will gnaw bark around the base of a tree for food and sometimes fell the tree.
-The tree dies, causing a financial loss for the timber owner.
+- Timber—Using their large, continuously growing teeth, beavers will gnaw bark around the base of a tree for food and sometimes fell the tree.
+The tree dies which causes a financial loss for the timber owner.
 This loss can be significant, particularly if high-grade hardwood trees are damaged.
 More importantly, beaver dams can cause flooding over large areas of timberland.
 If water is not quickly drained, trees will die and become unmarketable.
 Also, this flooding may make timber more prone to rot and disease.
 One beaver dam can flood and destroy thousands of acres of timber.

-Agriculture—Flooding caused by beaver dams can also destroy agricultural crops.
-The flat areas throughout many of the important agricultural regions of Mississippi allow just a few beaver dams to flood significant acreage of cropland.
+- Agriculture—Flooding caused by beaver dams can also destroy agricultural crops.
+The flat areas throughout many of the important agricultural regions of Mississippi allow beaver dams to flood significant acreage of cropland.
 This flooding often makes parts of the field inaccessible to farm equipment.
-Sometimes beaver enter crop fields, cut the plants, and use them for food or dam building material.
+Sometimes beavers enter crop fields, cut the plants, and use them for food or dam-building material.

-Homes and Other Buildings—In situations where beaver and humans both live, floodwater can cause significant damage to human homes or other structures.
+- Homes and Other Buildings—In situations where beavers and humans both live, floodwater can cause significant damage to human homes or other structures.
 In some instances, entire subdivisions or neighborhoods have suffered water damage.
-Occasionally, beaver may cause direct damage to wooden structures, such as backyard decks, by gnawing on the wood, thus causing appearance and structural problems.
+Occasionally, beavers may cause direct damage to wooden structures, such as backyard decks, by gnawing on the wood, and thus cause appearance and structural problems.

-Roadways—A significant but often overlooked consequence of beaver dams is damage to public roadways.
-Water drainage ditches on the edge of roadways offer good habitat for beaver.
+- Roadways—A significant but often overlooked consequence of beaver dams is damage to public roadways.
+Water drainage ditches on the edges of roadways offer good habitat for beavers.
 Dams can flood the road or, in some instances, damage the road itself through erosion.
 Beaver dams and the flooding they cause have resulted in roads being closed, bridges and culverts requiring replacement, and occasional car accidents.

-Water Control – Beaver can obstruct water control devices and damage structures by burrowing.
-Irrigation canals and drains often are plugged by beaver and must be cleared.
-Beaver can cause water control structures, often used for temporary flooding to create waterfowl habitat, to be useless.
-Pond owners should be particularly watchful, because beaver can cause substantial damage to pond dams by burrowing into them.
+- Water Control—Beavers can obstruct water control devices and damage structures by burrowing.
+Irrigation canals and drains often are plugged by beavers and must be cleared.
+Beavers can cause water control structures, often used for temporary flooding to create waterfowl habitat, to be useless.
+Pond owners should be particularly watchful because beavers can cause substantial damage to pond dams by burrowing into them.

-Ornamental Plants—Finally, the natural feeding behavior of beaver can damage ornamental trees, shrubs, and other plants.
-For homeowners, urban parks, and commercial landscapes, damage to ornamental plants can be a frustrating and costly problem.
+- Ornamental Plants—Finally, the natural feeding behavior of beavers can damage ornamental trees, shrubs, and other plants.
+For homeowners, urban park managers, and commercial landscapers, damage to ornamental plants can be a frustrating and costly problem.
 When such areas are next to beaver habitat, damage is almost certain to occur unless control measures are implemented.

-In Mississippi, people are allowed to control beaver without a license or permit on their own property.
-Following is a list of effective and legal techniques to manage beaver and the damage they cause.
+In Mississippi, people are allowed to control beavers without a license or permit on their own property.
+Listed below are effective and legal techniques to manage beavers and the damage they cause.

-Dam Removal—Once you have removed beavers from an area, it is usually necessary to remove the dam and drain water from the flooded area.
+- Dam Removal—Once you have removed beavers from an area, it is usually necessary to remove the dam and drain water from the flooded area.
 Many techniques are available to remove dams.
-For most people, rakes, shovels, or other hand tools are the most practical method, but this can be hard work and time consuming.
-Mechanized equipment such as backhoes can be used to remove dams, but sometimes you cannot get to beaver dams with this equipment.
+For most people, rakes, shovels, or other hand tools are the most practical method, but this can be difficult and time consuming.
+Mechanized equipment, such as backhoes, can be used to remove dams, but sometimes you cannot get to beaver dams with this equipment.
 Explosives also can be an effective way to remove dams, but these should only be used by those with proper certification and extensive knowledge of their use, danger, and risks.

-Exclusion—It is nearly impossible and very expensive to keep beaver away from rivers, ponds, lakes, or other large areas of good habitat.
-However, it is possible and practical to keep them away from small areas, or more commonly from individual trees or shrubs.
+- Exclusion—It is nearly impossible and very expensive to keep beavers away from rivers, ponds, lakes, or other large areas of good habitat.
+However, it is possible and practical to keep them away from small areas or, more commonly, from individual trees or shrubs.
 An effective technique is to surround individual trees or shrubs with hardware cloth, woven wire, or another metal barrier at least 4 feet high.

-Clemson Beaver Pond Leveler—Research has shown that beaver like to build dams by the sound of running water.
+- Clemson Beaver Pond Leveler—Research has shown that beavers like to build dams by the sound of running water.
 The Clemson beaver pond leveler exploits this behavior by using a pipe located under the surface of the water and through the dam, which eliminates the sound of running water.
-Because the beaver cannot hear running water, they do not attempt to plug the pipe.
+Because the beavers cannot hear running water, they do not attempt to plug the pipe.
 The Clemson beaver pond leveler lets you temporarily change water levels in beaver ponds to manage waterfowl and for other environmental or appearance purposes.

-Shooting—Shooting can sometimes be effective in removing a few problem beavers or in special situations on private land.
-However, when a large number of beavers occurs or problems are widespread, shooting is rarely effective, and you must be a good marksman.
+- Shooting—Shooting can sometimes be effective in removing problem beavers or in special situations on private land; however, when there is a large number of beavers or the problems are widespread, shooting is rarely effective.
+To be effective, you must be a very accurate shooter.
 In most cases, trapping will be much better to manage beaver problems.
-If you decide to use shooting to remove problem beavers, contact your local conservation officer with the Mississippi Department of Wildlife, Fisheries and Parks to inform him/her of your plans and ask about specific legal restrictions.
+If you decide to use shooting to remove problem beavers, contact your local conservation officer with the Mississippi Department of Wildlife, Fisheries, and Parks to inform him/her of your plans and ask about specific legal restrictions.

 Wildlife Services (WS), part of the U.S. Department of Agriculture’s Animal and Plant Health Inspection Service, helps ease wildlife damage to agriculture, urban, and natural resources.
 WS also addresses wildlife threats to public health and safety and protects endangered and threatened species from predators.
 In Mississippi, WS oversees the Beaver Control Assistance Program.
-This program helps landowners, county roads, state highways, and other entities solve problems created by beaver.
+This program helps landowners, county road and state highway managers, and other entities solve problems created by beavers.

 In addition to WS, private contractors and trappers may be able to help control beaver damage on private property.
 See your local phonebook for listings.